Author: Junaid Amjad

 Categorize Accounts: Organize accounts into the main categories of assets, liabilities, equity, revenue, and expenses.
 Further, divide these into subcategories as needed.

 Assign Identification Codes: Use a logical numbering system to assign codes to each account.
-This helps in quickly locating and managing accounts.
+This helps quickly locate and manage accounts.
 For example, asset accounts might start with “1,” liabilities with “2,” and so on.

 Define Account Descriptions: Provide clear descriptions for each account to ensure consistency and clarity in financial reporting.